Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

 \subsection{Acknowledgements}

-We are grateful to Arun Ram for suggesting that the first and third authors would have mathematics to talk about, and for many helpful conversations.
+We are grateful to Arun Ram for suggesting that the first and third authors would have mathematics to talk about, and for many helpful conversations throughout this collaboration.
 In particular, the observation that the labeled folded alcove walk model would be applicable to this problem grew out of discussions with Arun Ram at the Spring 2013 Semester Program on ``Automorphic Forms, Combinatorial Representation Theory, and Multiple Dirichlet Series'' at the Institute for Computational and Experimental Research in Mathematics.
 We also wish to thank the organizers of the June 2013 Oberwolfach workshop ``Geometric Structures in Group Theory'', during which the second and third authors realized that Gaussent and Littelmann's work on root operators was relevant to the problem.
 We thank the University of Glasgow and DFG Project SCHW 1550/2-1 for travel and housing support, and Michael Cowling and the University of New South Wales for hosting a visit by the third author in August 2014.

+We also thank Stephane Gaussent for illuminating remarks on root operators and dimensions of folded galleries, Ulrich G\"ortz and Xuhua He for helpful email exchanges about their work in \cite{GoertzHeDim}, Robert Kottwitz for a conversation about the defect, Jon McCammond for discussions of reflection length, and James Parkinson for discussions of connections between labeled folded alcove walks and affine Weyl groups.

 We are truly indebted to the authors of \cite{GHKR} and Ulrich G\"{o}rtz in particular for the beautiful pictures generated from the experimental evidence in support of their conjecture, and for keeping all of the pictures in the arXiv version of their paper.
-This work would not have been possible without that data.

-We also thank Stephane Gaussent for illuminating remarks on root operators and dimensions of folded galleries, Ulrich G\"ortz and Xuhua He for helpful email exchanges about their work in \cite{GoertzHeDim}, Jon McCammond for discussions of reflection length, Robert Kottwitz for a conversation about the defect, and James Parkinson for discussions of connections between labeled folded alcove walks and affine Weyl groups.

-We are grateful to Benson Farb, Bob Kottwitz, Peter Littelmann, and Michael Rapaport for helpful comments on an earlier version of this manuscript.
-Finally, we thank Sandy Thomas for his assistance with the figures.
+Finally, we are grateful to Dan Bump, Benson Farb, Robert Kottwitz, Peter Littelmann, Michael Rapoport, and an anonymous referee for helpful comments on an earlier version of this manuscript.